wapatoecology/tripl/README.md

 Tripl can be created and used from any language with a natural interpretation of JSON data.
 However, getting the most out of the implied graph structure of the data requires some tooling.
-(Thought not much!
+(Though not much!
 The first passable version of this tool was only 120 LOC!)

 This repository contains a python library for working with this data programatically from python, as well as a command line tool for working with data from the shell.